 Rheumatoid Arthritis Flares: Tips on Self-managing a RA Flare | Johns Hopkins Medicine

 Although there is no specific diet for patients with rheumatoid arthritis, there are certain foods that may help to relieve or worsen symptoms.

-Individuals with rheumatoid arthritis are likely to benefit from eating more fresh fruits and vegetables, which are high in antioxidant and vitamin content, and avoiding processed foods.
+Individuals with rheumatoid arthritis are likely to benefit from eating more fresh fruits and vegetables, which are high in antioxidants and vitamin content while also avoiding processed foods.
 Dairy products and acidic foods, including citrus fruits, may also aggravate symptoms.

 Most patients with rheumatoid arthritis will have a medication plan from their doctor, which they should follow as prescribed for the best results.

 Additionally, topical treatments can be applied directly to the painful area to relieve acute symptoms.
 Depending on the case, topical treatments containing non-steroidal anti-inflammatory drugs (NSAIDs), salicylates or capsaicin may all offer a benefit.

 There are also some supplements that have been linked to an improvement in symptoms, particularly joint pain and morning stiffness.
 Turmeric and omega-3 fish oil supplements may both be indicated; however, this should be included in the overall treatment plan discussed between the doctor and patient.